I Remember Now ~ Ripened By Life. The Beatitudes in Aramaic ~ Pastor Tim Tengblad Part 1 ~ Post 53

 The Beatitudes offer a path to a much deeper joy than the more superficial and shallow kind of happiness the world teaches us to pursue.
 A happiness that is fleeting and ultimately unsatisfying.
-A happiness built on the ego the ego getting what it thinks it needs – which is everything going its way.
+A happiness built on the ego getting what it thinks it needs – which is everything going its way.
 The ego wants something tangible that this world offers and values: money and possessions.
 Perhaps a title that brings worth, identity, admiration, and respect.

 The Beatitudes validate a path that does not lead us around the difficult things of life, but rather through the very heart of them.

 Dr. Neil Douglas Klotz, in his book “Blessings of the Cosmos”, points out that the word translated as “blessed” in English, is Tubwaykhon in Aramaic.
 A word that “comes from the Aramaic and Hebrew root TB, which means that which is suited for its purpose, which is in right timing and in tune with the divine reality.
 A blessed “ripeness.”